- Asked by: Linda Fabiani, MSP for Central Scotland, Scottish National Party

 Answered by Wendy Alexander on 29 January 2002

-To ask the Scottish Executive what research it has commissioned, or plans to commission, into the effects on students' academic performance of also being in employment and whether it will detail the results of any such analysis and research.
+To ask the Scottish Executive what analysis it has made or is making, and what research it has commissioned or plans to commission, to assess the impact of student poverty on academic performance and whether it will detail the results of any such analysis and research.

 Answer

-A wide range of factors, including financial ones, will affect an individual’s academic performance.
-We do not have any current plans to commission, research into the effects of being in employment on students' academic performance.
+A wide range of factors, including financial ones, will affect an individual's academic performance.
+We do not have any current plans to commission, research on the impact of student poverty on academic performance.
 As the member will be aware there are a new set of financial support arrangements being introduced.